 Relics: The Secondary Equipment System

 Relics are special items that grant unique abilities.
-They are crafted in the Relic Workshop, which becomes available once you reach the Adventure Map’s Relic Island.
+They’re crafted in the Relic Workshop, which becomes available once you reach the Adventure Map’s Relic Island.

 Relic Workshop Basics

-- Essences: Fire, Water, Nature, Dark, Light, Magic — dropped in the Adventure Map from specific islands and node types
+- Essences: Fire, Water, Nature, Dark, Light, Magic — dropped from specific islands

-- Monk Amulets: Rare drops from high-level Adventure Map nodes
+- Monk Amulets: Rare drops from high-level nodes

-- Monster Cells: Common drop from any Adventure Map node
+- Monster Cells: Common drop from any node

 Essential Relics Ranked